astrohart/MFR/MFR.Settings.Configuration.Providers.Actions/README.md

 ##### Summary

-Generates a new `Action` object that loads the config data from a file on the disk.
+Generates a new `Action` object that loads the config data from a file on the file system.

 ##### Returns

-A new `Action` object that loads the config data from a file on the disk.
+A new `Action` object that loads the config data from a file on the file system.

 ##### Parameters